5 benefits and how to prepare it

 What is the history of saffron?

 The saffron crocus grows up to 20-30 centimeters.
 It takes three years from the time they are planted as seeds for the crocus to produce flowers.
-Each plant produces about three to four flowers, and each flower has about three stigmas.
+Each plant produces regarding three to four flowers, and each flower has regarding three stigmas.
 Saffron is one of the most expensive spices in the world because it must be harvested by hand.
 It also takes a large amount of dried flowers and stigmas to get 1 kilogram of spice.

 The spice has a long history.
 It is believed that man was already using saffron 3,500 years ago.
 Historically, people used it to treat a long list of health conditions, including the following